WordPress/gutenberg/docs/explanations/architecture/styles.md

 ### 2. User-provided block styles

-Since the introduction of the block editor in WordPress 5.0, there was tools for the users to "add styles" to specific blocks.
+Since the introduction of the block editor in WordPress 5.0, there were tools for the users to "add styles" to specific blocks.
 By using these tools, the user would attach new classes or inline styles to the blocks, modifying their visual aspect.

 By default, blocks come with a given HTML markup.
 Think of the paragraph block, for example: